 Prior to UNC, Conrad served as the CIO at Florida State University.
 He led the effort to define and build a new high-speed research and education network in Florida known as the Florida LambdaRail (FLR) and ran the company for the first three years—he also represented the company on the National LambdaRail (NLR) Board of Directors.
 He led the effort to design and build a new statewide student advising system called FACTS and the creation of the Florida Center for Advising and Academic Support to operate and support it.
 He served on the selection, negotiation, steering and budget committees that implemented the PeopleSoft Financial and Human Resources components for the University.

 Prior to FSU, Conrad was at Arizona State University where he served as director of the computer center and director of academic computing.
 He spent the first 15 years of his professional life in various private sector IT roles.
-Conrad has a master’s degree in computer science from Arizona State University and a bachelor’s degree in computer science from Iowa State University.

 Conrad has been active for many years in EDUCAUSE and Internet2.
 He recently completed stints as co-Chair for the joint Educause/Internet2 Higher Education Information Security Council and as a member of the Internet2 External Relations Advisory Council.
 He is presently a member of the Educause Network Council.
 He chairs the MCNC Advisory Council which provides strategic direction for the NCREN network, serves on the Executive Advisory Council for the Raleigh CIO Forum, and serves on the Governing Body for the Charlotte CIO Executive Summit.